prpercival/meal-share/README.md

 - Manage personal recipe collection and pantry items

 ### 👥 Social Features
-- Connect with local meal prep community
+- Search for and add new friends from the local meal prep community
+- Friend discovery with search by name, cooking specialties, or dietary preferences
+- Send and manage friend requests with confirmation workflow
-- View user profiles with cooking specialties and ratings
+- View user profiles with cooking specialties (45+ cuisines) and ratings
 - Chat functionality for exchange coordination
 - Community announcements and meal prep tips

 ### ⚙️ Settings & Customization
-- Light/dark theme toggle
+- Light/dark theme toggle with system detection
+- Comprehensive dietary preference management (16+ options)
+- Cooking specialty selection (45+ cuisines from Italian to Korean BBQ)
+- Address autocomplete with real-time geocoding using Nominatim and Google Places APIs
+- Interactive maps for location selection and visualization
 - Notification preferences
-- Dietary restriction settings
 - Account and profile management

 ## 🛠️ Tech Stack